 Like any other medical procedure, you will experience the best outcome when trained healthcare professionals perform treatment.
 Patients are highly discouraged from attempting to shave a mole off at home because you run a high risk of causing the site to become infected.
 You can easily disfigure your skin, causing a permanent scar.
 Most importantly, if the mole contains skin cancer, some of the cancer cells can spread to other areas.

 Mole removal by Dermatology Specialist of Charlotte, NC

 If you are finding it difficult to live with one or more of your moles, Dermatology Specialists of Charlotte can provide the most effective treatment in a caring and professional environment.
-Dr. Nixon and Dr. Haught are board certified dermatologists whose dedication, experience, and knowledge will provide the best possible treatment for your skin, hair, and cosmetic concerns.
+Dr. Nixon is a board certified Charlotte dermatologist whose dedication, experience, and knowledge will provide the best possible treatment for your skin, hair, and reliable cosmetic dermatology concerns.

 Dermatology Specialists of Charlotte also offers medical, reliable cosmetic dermatology, and surgical dermatology; including removal of skin cancer.
 We provide a full range of cosmetic offerings such as skin tightening, fat reduction, chemical peels, Botox:registered: treatments, microdermabrasion, and more.
 We provide treatment for both adult and pediatric patients.
 Call our office today for a skin care evaluation and analysis of your sun damaged skin, or any other skin condition.